rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 To start, run `./x.py setup`.
 This will do some initialization and create a `config.toml` for you with reasonable defaults.

 Alternatively, you can write `config.toml` by hand.
-See `config.toml.example` for all the available settings and explanations of them.
+See `config.example.toml` for all the available settings and explanations of them.
 See `src/bootstrap/defaults` for common settings to change.

 If you have already built `rustc` and you change settings related to LLVM, then you may have to